Lab 2: Below C Level

 Fitting a wire

 My convention is to always orient my breadboard so that the blue ground rail is on the bottom (after all, ground is underneath us).
 Insert your display unit in the middle of your breadboard, with the decimal points on the bottom and the digits slanted to the right.

 Take note of which column numbers on the breadboard align with pinout of the display unit.
 When the display unit is inserted into the breadboard you can no longer see the pins underneath, so you want to know which breadboard column aligns with each pin.
 We chose to place our display unit so pin 1 is inserted into column 30 on the breadboard.

-The LEDs in the display unit require a current-limiting resistor just as the LEDs in your larson scanner did.
+The LEDs in the display unit require a current-limiting resistor just as the LEDs in your Larson scanner did.
 Place a 1K resistor bridging the middle of the breadboard to the right of the display unit.
 The resistor should sit neatly— Liana shows how to use the pliers to make a sharp crease and clip the leads with the cutters for a nice secure fit.

 fitting a resistor